Below is a terse summary of where we stand ethically with regards to coverage of …Well, everything we cover on this website!

 We do not personally back crowd-funding projects that we write about.
 This helps to keep boundaries distinct and avoid bias.

-We do not use affiliate links, codes or similar ‘reward’ systems any more.
+We do not use affiliate links, codes or similar ‘reward’ systems.
 We did, in our early days, benefit from Dropbox & UbuntuOne’s ‘get 2GB of free storage space by referring new users‘.

-If there’s anything you feel we’ve missed or need to clarify, give us a poke on twitter @omgubuntu or via the contact form at the top of the page.
+If there’s anything you feel we’ve missed or need to clarify, give us a poke on twitter @omgubuntu or by getting in touch using our contact address.